jonaslalin/jonaslalin.github.io/_posts/2021-10-12-how-backpropagation-broke-the-speed-record.md

 ---
-title: Why do we use backpropagation?
+title: How Backpropagation Broke the Speed Record
 ---

-To understand why it almost always is best to use backpropagation for training neural networks, we will compare the computational complexity between applying the chain rule in forward and reverse accumulation modes.
+Today, backpropagation is the workhorse of learning in neural networks.
+To understand how it can work far faster than earlier approaches to training, we will compare the computational complexity of applying the chain rule in forward versus reverse accumulation mode.

-## Forward and reverse accumulation modes
+## Forward and Reverse Accumulation Modes

 Suppose we have a function